 Since 1977, educating, invoking awe, and inspiring visitors to take action in the protection of the world’s ocean has been the singular goal of the Seattle Aquarium.
-The Seattle Aquarium situated along the downtown waterfront of Elliott Bay is one of the ten most visited aquariums in the United States, and offers visitors a glimpse of Puget Sound wildlife in several major exhibits.
+The Seattle Aquarium situated along the downtown waterfront of Elliott Bay is one of the ten most-visited aquariums in the United States and offers visitors a glimpse of Puget Sound wildlife in several major exhibits.

-The Seattle Aquarium team found that most visits - and prospective visits - to the museum began with a visit to the Seattle Aquarium website.
+The Seattle Aquarium team found that most visits — and prospective visits — to the aquarium began with a visit to the Seattle Aquarium website.
 Although website content was updated frequently, the underlying technical build of the website hadn’t been updated in years and the Seattle Aquarium team found it difficult to manage.

 The Seattle Aquarium team narrowed down their project’s goals to three priorities:

 They wanted a website that would be easy to manage and update, now and years in the future.

 They wanted a website that would be more accessible to visitors, across all screens and all devices.

 They wanted a website with a modern design, and a fantastic user experience.

 For the website's UX and design, we partnered with one of our preferred design partners, Fell Swoop.
 Over the course of a few days, Fell Swoop worked together with the Seattle Aquarium team to correctly nail down their vision for the website, their content strategy, and their needs for the website.
 After gaining insights from typical users in Seattle Aquarium’s audience, Fell Swoop worked outwards, creating their designs based on the expectations of the end user.

 Fell Swoop worked closely with the Aquarium team to rearrange and improve the information architecture of the website to ensure that the core components, ticket sales, information about the aquarium, and donation portals, were always just one click away.